 Huawei Technologies will have to use domestic chips for another year as the Trump administration has extended the ban on doing business with the Chinese smartphone giant.

-In May 2019, the U.S. President Donald Trump placed Huawei on a blacklist that forbade American companies to provide it with technology on national security grounds.
-This cut off the supply of parts to the Chinese giant from U.S. makers including Qualcomm (Nasdaq: QCOM) and Intel (Nasdaq: INTC); Both companies unsuccessfully lobbied the Commerce Department to ease the ban.
+It’s been a year since Huawei has had to make significant adjustments to its operations.
+In May 2019, the U.S. President Donald Trump placed Huawei on a blacklist that forbid American companies to provide it with technology on ground of national security.
+That had cut off the supply of parts to the Chinese giant from U.S. makers including Qualcomm (Nasdaq: QCOM) and Intel Corp.
+(Nasdaq: INTC), which had even lobbied to ease the ban with the Commerce Department.

-The Trump administration didn’t stop there.
-Earlier this year, as Reuters reported, Washington considered new measures that would force foreign chipmakers that utilize U.S. parts to get a license before supplying Huawei.
+But the Trump administration didn’t stop there.
+Earlier this year, as Reuters reported, Washington was considering new measures that would force foreign chipmakers using U.S. parts to get a license before supplying Huawei.
 That would include the world ’s largest independent foundry, Taiwan Semiconductor Manufacturing Co.
 (TSMC).

-Huawei has been dealing with this the best and the only way it can – by improving its own technology.
+Huawei has been dealing with the monkey wrenches in its wheels in the way China knows best – by improving its own technology.
 That means turning to China’s top chipmaker, SMIC, or Semiconductor Manufacturing Industry Corp.
 (HKEX: 0981).

 In fact, this week, Shanghai-based SMIC revealed that it’s now producing the Kirin 710A for Huawei on its 14nm FinFET process.
-Building chips in-house was a first for Huawei’s chip unit HiSilicon, a major milestone both for the company, and for SMIC.
+That was a first for Huawei’s chip unit HiSilicon to build its chips in-home, and SMIC called it a major milestone for itself, as well.

-As of December 2019, China’s semiconductor technology was three to five years behind TSMC, according to Bloomberg.
-However, with a little help from Trump’s tech war and Beijing-borne incentives, the industry is motivated to ramp up R&D, potentially shortening that timeline significantly.
+As of December 2019, according to Bloomberg, China’s semiconductor technology was three to five years behind TSMC.
+However, with the help of Trump’s tech war and government incentives, the industry sure has enough pressure to ramp up its R&D.